ory/docs/docs/oathkeeper/api-access-rules.md

 Some credentials are scoped.
 For example, OAuth 2.0 Access Tokens usually are scoped ("OAuth 2.0 Scope").
 Scope validation depends on the meaning of the scope.
-Therefore, wherever ORY Oathkepeer validates a scope, these scope strategies are supported:
+Therefore, wherever ORY Oathkeeper validates a scope, these scope strategies are supported:

 - `hierarchic`: Scope `foo` matches `foo`, `foo.bar`, `foo.baz` but not `bar`